mattobryant/pm-playground/docs/coding-standards.md

 **Rule** `order/properties-alphabetical-order`
 * Alphabetical order of properties is not enforced.

-**Rule** `no-unsupported-browser-features`
-* This is a plugin used in conjunction with `.browserslistrc` to provide a Warning if their are any conflicts with your code and browser support.

-To temporarily disable the linter for certain blocks you can use the syntax below.
+To temporarily disable the linter for certain code blocks you can use the syntax below.
 More information can be found in the linter[docs][].

 `